Exercise Science (EXSC)

 (2 credits) (Both Fall & Spring Semesters)

-Personal and Community Health (2) (B) This course presents information concerning personal, family and community health.
-The course is vitally essential to the individual in meeting the needs of daily living, professional, parent and community responsibilities.
+This course presents information concerning personal, family, and community health.
+The course is vitally essential to the individual in meeting the needs of daily living, professional, parent, and community responsibilities.
 The student will understand health education content, disciplinary concepts, and will be able to apply these concepts to the content knowledge development of a healthy educated person.

-First Aid and Personal Safety (2) (B) This course is designed to prepare the student with first aid knowledge and skills necessary to assist victims of most injuries and emergency situations.
-American Heart Association (AHA) certification is awarded for successful completion of Adult, Infant, and Child CPR-AED-Basic Life Support (BLS).
-For students pursuing AHA certification, a separate fee is required.
+This course is designed to prepare students with the first aid knowledge and skills necessary to assist victims of most injuries and emergencies.
+Students have the opportunity to be awarded American Heart Association (AHA) Basic Life Support (BLS) certification for successful completion of this course.

 EXSC-2220 Techniques of Team Sport